cortexproject/cortex/docs/proposals/scalable-query-frontend.md

 <img src="https://render.githubusercontent.com/render/math?math=min(Q,f)* \frac{1}{min(q * n %2b Q,f)}*\frac{1}{m %2b 1}">

-This assumes that queries are perfectly distributed across query frontends.
 Note that fewer query frontends caps the impact of the number of active queries per tenant.
 If there is only one query frontend then the equation reduces to:

 <img src="https://render.githubusercontent.com/render/math?math=\frac{1}{n}">